 Studies indicate that the use of hands-free phones causes as much

-important driver distraction as the use of hand-held phones
+important driver distraction as the use of hand-held phones.
+Some studies show that in-car telephone

 conversations while driving can impair drivers more than listening to the radio or talking to passengers.